🇵🇰

 CategoryBudgetMid-RangeLuxury

-Tipping: Tipping is appreciated but not mandatory; 5-10% at upscale restaurants or rounding up taxi fares is common.
+Tipping: Tipping is appreciated but not mandatory; 5–10% in restaurants and rounding up fares or giving small tips to guides, porters, and hotel staff is common in tourist areas.

 Stay Connected in Pakistan